hmammana/javascript-style-guide/README.md

 ## Literals

-- We use the array literal notation.
+- Use the array literal notation.
     ```js
     // Good :)
     var foo = [];